lfishRhungry/zbanner/README.md

 ## Build

-Xtate could be built both on Linux and Windows with CMake because of cross-platform source code.
+Xtate could be built both on Linux and Windows with CMake(>=v3.20) because of cross-platform source code.
 And some dependencies are optional, we can give up some modules if the specific dependency libraries cannot be prepared.

 ### Dependencies